Jeunese/jeunese.github.io/docs/get-started.md

 ### Create a style guide

 Once you have your documentation goals, you can start drafting a [style guide](/style-guide) (if you don't already have one) that explains what language to use, how to talk to users, and expected writing conventions.
 These guidelines tend to be based on your industry, your company brand, your company's guidelines for [voice and tone](voice-and-tone), your target audience, and purpose of the content.

+### Create templates

+For consistent design and structure, use templates.
+This should help you separate content from format, which allows you, as a technical writer, to focus on what you write, knowing that the outcome will be accessible, clean, easy to navigate, and well-designed.
+Well-design product documentation is better at communicating to its audience.
+Some guidelines for creating product documentation templates:

+* Allow for white space to help break content up.
+* Use consistent fonts and complementary colours across pages.
+* Use a flat hierarchy to ensure that content isn’t hidden or hard to find.
+* Make sure your documentation adheres to your [style guide](/get-started?id=create-a-style-guide).

 ## 2. Create a content framework and strategy